DaRiv94/coding-challenge/README.md

 #### Features Skipped

-I thought about possibly adding the ability to redirect from a referral link directly back to the manage link page, but decided against with the understanding that if a link were shared and a user were to click on the link, that user would not necessarily be a user that is authorized to manage the list of links.
+I thought about possibly adding the ability to redirect from a referral link directly back to the manage link page, but decided against it with the understanding that if a link were shared and a user were to click on the link, that user would not necessarily be a user that is authorized to manage the list of links.

-#### what would be done with more time
+#### What would be done with more time

 If I were to spend more time on the project, I would add more styling and fix up the UI in the way that it interacts to responsiveness and make sure it looked better on a mobile device.